 My pity party for one.

 Then a friend recommended an audio book called BIG MAGIC.
-Now I’ve never read EAT PRAY LOVE—nothing against it, it’s just my jam—but I heard great things about Elizabeth Gilbert’s writing and I respected the person that recommended it.
+Now I’ve never read EAT PRAY LOVE—nothing against it, it’s just not my jam—but I heard great things about Elizabeth Gilbert’s writing and I respected the person that recommended it.
 I was also looking for something to listen to while I looked like an idiot on a treadmill.
 Almost every word in that book resonated with me.
 A lot of it was Liz Gilbert.
 (I feel like I can call her Liz.
 Not sure why, I just do.
 She probably hates people calling her Liz.)
 Anyway, she has this very charming, calming manner to her.
 She also had some really clear, important, no bullshit things to say about writing, failure and failing at writing.
 Things I needed to hear.
 Things I needed to hear right then and there and I needed to hear them from Liz.

 I also didn’t tell writer friends that I was thinking about giving up, mainly because I knew I would just get the well-intentioned advice of “Hang in there, bro” or “You’ll turn it around.
 You’re really talented.”
 All nice things to hear but sometimes you need a neutral third-party to tell you some things.